 And Gebert singled out the Lauder Foundation, which in the 1990s became “the first American Jewish philanthropic body that decided to put its money with living Jews instead of dead Jews.”

 Going back some 30 years, there was a debate in Jewish circles over the wisdom of investing in Jewish institutions in places like Poland, a land seen to be steeped in Jew hatred.
 The Jews should flee to Israel, according to one school of thought.
 As Gebert put the argument: “Jews should not be living in Poland, and if they do, they deserve whatever they get.”

-I really enjoy talking with European intellectuals, Jewish or otherwise, and an hour or so with Gebert was thoroughly enjoyable.
+I really enjoy talking with European intellectuals, Jewish or otherwise, and an hour or so with Gebert was informative and stimulating.
 I could write hundreds of additional words about his background, such as the fact that his father was a founder of the Communist Party of the USA.
 According to Wikipedia, Bolesław Konstanty “Bill” Gebert (1895-1986) emigrated to the United States, found work as a miner and became an active union organizer.
 After World War II, he returned to Poland and took a leading position in the state-controlled labor unions.
 From 1960 to 1967, Gebert was the Polish People’s Republic ambassador to Turkey.
 Kostek Gebert is a product of his father’s second marriage.